-In December 2002, a FERC administrative law judge issued a certification of facts to the FERC regarding the refunds, based on the methodology established in the 2001 FERC order.
+In December 2002, a FERC administrative law judge issued a certification of facts to the FERC regarding the refunds based on the methodology established in the 2001 FERC order rather than the August 2002 FERC Staff recommendation.
 Although no final dollar amounts were included in the certification, the recommended methodology indicated a potential refund by PGE of \$20 million to \$30 million.